-Wood Chippers and mulchers can also be ideal to aid this process and help make the most of the leaves, wood and other items in the garden at this time of year according to Best at Hire.
+Wood Chippers and mulchers can also be ideal to aid this process and help make the most of the leaves, wood and other items in the garden at this time of year.
 These can really aid your sustainable garden space.

 Next, take your ingredients and spread them out in a warm and sunny part of your garden.
 If you have good weather conditions, compost-making bugs will get to work and you will have usable compost after six to nine months.
 You can buy fencing online from a home improvement retailer if you are concerned about pets eating the compost ingredients.

 - The Three R’s – Reduce, Reuse And Recycle

 From using solely recyclable packaging and growing your own fruit to having your own compost; there is an abundance of ways to reduce the waste that you create.
 Reusing what you have is one of the most significant ways to reduce waste, this includes vegetable peelings, plant clippings, fencing, and even making use of a water butt to cut down on how much fresh water you use to maintain your garden.